 A well-cultivated, uniform and firm seed bed is required for good results.
 Seed is usually drilled or broadcasted.
 The optimum planting depth is 15-20 mm with good seed-soil contact.
 It has a high nutritive value during its vegetative growth stage when grazed, at its pre-flowering stage for silage, and at its earlyflowering stage for hay.
 It is favoured for honey production and for its nitrogen fixing ability while preparing agricultural soil for future crops.

-Melilotus alba is a legume sometimes grown for forage.
-It is well dapted to a wide range of soils, but not acidic soils.
-Sweet Clover is tolerant of alkaline and saline soils.
-It is characterised by a rapid growth rate, but slower rate after defoliation, as well as an upright growth habit.
-Sweet clover is intolerant of shade.
+Melilotus alba is a perennial legume sometimes grown for forage.
+It is well adapted to a wide range of soils, but not acidic soils.
+Sweet white clover is tolerant of alkaline and saline soils.
+It is characterised by a rapid growth rate, which slows down after defoliation, and its upright growth habit.